briandowns/simple-map/README.md

 # simple-map

-simple-map is a C library that implements a simple hashmap using strings as keys.
+simple-map is a C library that implements a simple, dynamically sized hashmap using strings for keys.
 It allows for adding, updating, and deleting keys of any type.
 If a map size of 0 is given, the map will be created with a default size of 16.

+## Features

+* Dynamic resizing - When the map grows to the point that no more entries can be made, it will dynamically increase it's size.
+* Values are void pointers so you can store anything.

 An example can be found in the `examples` directory.